 Armenians: In the first Century the Christian apostles, Bartholomew and Thaddeus, came to Armenia (a land east of modern Turkey) to spread the faith.
 The transition from paganism to Christianity was a long process, about 200 years.
 In 301 Saint Gregory the Illuminator (257-331) was successful in receiving a royal acceptance to the conversion of the nation, and so the Armenians were the first country to adapt Christianity as their official religion.
 The Armenians were among the first Byzantine monks in the Holy Land.
 Euthymius (also: Euthemius, 377-473) was one of the most prominent fathers of the Judean Desert Monasticism, and often called “St Euthymius the Great”.

 During the 6th Century a Byzantine church was built here.
 It was destroyed after the Persian and Arab conquest in the 7th Century.

-The church, dated to the 11th C, was built over the ruins of the Byzantine church.
-After the Crusaders' departure in the 13th C the church was first controlled by the Georgian monks, and later by the Armenians.
-It became the base of the Armenian leadership in the Holy Land - the Patriarchate.
+The church, dated to the 11th century, was built over the ruins of the Byzantine church.
+After the Crusaders’ departure in the 13th century the church was first controlled by the Georgian monks, and later by the Armenians.
+It became the base of the Armenian leadership in the Holy Land – the Patriarchate.

-During the 17th C the entrance of the church was blocked on the south side, and was changed to the western side as it is to date.
+During the 17th century the entrance of the church was blocked on the south side, and was changed to the western side as it is to date.